gnuton/RagBag/Docs/Blender.md

 ## Normal Map ##
 ### Baking normal map from hi-res content on top of a Multires modifier ###
-https://www.youtube.com/watch?v=_0FwsMkWm0k
+1. select all object
+2. press SPACE BAR
+3. write "smart unwrap"
+4. In the message box press OK

+Now to see if it worked select 1 object, go to edit mode by pressing TAB and you will see highlighted in the image the UV mapped texture. https://www.youtube.com/watch?v=_0FwsMkWm0k

 0. Select only one mesh for baking normal map.
 The mesh has to be made of squares and not triangles.
 You can achieve that using for instance a cube and applying a subdiv modifier on it